AlanHohn/alanhohn.github.io/about.md

 ---

-I'm a software architect who primarily works with distributed Java, especially Java EE in the form of JBoss.
+I'm a software architect who primarily works with distributed Java, especially Java EE via JBoss.
 I've got a lot of experience re-architecting embedded systems and in combining embedded and enterprise approaches.

 Over the past several years, I've had the opportunity to teach some courses